g45t345rt/cf-ssr-template/readme.md

 ## Examples

-The template comes with recurent logics that you might need.
+The template comes with reccurent logics that you might need.
 You can always delete the files if you don't need it

 - Auth (login, register, session user)